MKOliva/xoogle/README.md

 Xoogle is a personal document indexing system, geared towards small business or private article archive.
 Think of it as your own personal document search engine, or for a local cache of online documents.
 It provides fast search of document text and meta data.

-It is a php script displaying data from the xapian-omega database.
+It is a proof-of-concept script displaying data from the xapian-omega database.

 See a demo result at: https://github.com/MKOliva/xoogle/blob/master/html/Archive/xoogle_Search-demo.pdf